 It’s one of the most anticipated non-conference matchups in recent memory and occurs during perhaps the most anticipated season in the Tubby Smith era.
-His best team gets the chance to go up against America’s Most Hated in the sunny Bahamas to really see where the guys are at.
+His best team gets the chance to speech on pollution in english go up against America’s Most Hated in the sunny Bahamas to really see where the guys are at.
 The Gophers come in as a slight underdog but, as we know, are no strangers to slaying Goliath in non-conference games.

 Dick Vitale was unavailable (apparently his lunch plans with Coach K got in the way), but we were able to pry Adam Rowe (Duke Hoop Blog) away from covering afternoon flopping practice to answer a few questions and give us an idea of what to expect in tomorrow’s Battle 4 Atlantis showdown.
 Check out our input at Duke Hoop Blog as well.

 FTB: Duke has a lot of weapons from top to bottom and can hurt teams in plenty of ways.
 What do you think is their biggest strength and how do you see that playing out against the Gophers?